Skip to content

 The siding on this next house is Benjamin Moore Storm Cloud Gray:

 I would say that it’s definitely a greenish gray.
+It looks pretty similar to Benjamin Moore Dry Sage.

 The white of Simply White look super crisp outside in this color scheme: